TramHammer/typing-test/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GNU General License.
 See `LICENSE.txt` for more information.

 <!-- CONTACT -->